Telecom Billing Quick Guide

 Data Download and Upload

-Apart form monthly rental and usage charges, operators may charge you for service initiation, installation, service suspension or termination as well.
+Apart from monthly rental and usage charges, operators may charge you for service initiation, installation, service suspension or termination as well.

 Telecom Billing is a process of collecting usage, aggregating it, applying required usage and rental charges and finally generating invoices for the customers.
 Telecom Billing process also includes receiving and recording payments from the customers.

-There could very complex charging scenarios which would be difficult to handle manually.
-There are state-of-the-art Billing Systems available in software market which handle billing task very efficiently and provide lots of flexibilities to service providers to offer their services with different price structures.
+There could be very complex charging scenarios, which would be difficult to handle manually.
+There are state-of-the-art Billing Systems available in software market which handle billing tasks very efficiently and provide lots of flexibilities to service providers to offer their services with different price structures.